Many patients wonder “is refractive surgery safe?” and the answer is ues. Refractive surgery has a unique history of adaption and success.

 When the FDA approved WaveLight Contoura, surgeons still did not fully understand the information being given by this very powerful system.
 The FDA studies were done with an incomplete understanding of not only Contoura, but of how the optical system focuses light on the retina, the nerve layer that transmits images to the brain for processing and to produce what we call vision.

 Dr. Motwani and Sissimos Lemonis developed a completely new theory of understanding this focusing system and proved it with data to show that it worked.
 The LYRA Protocol has produced tangible results by significantly decreasing corneal flaws and distortions.
 Additionally, the light scatter caused by halos and night glare has been reduced, which in turn likely decreases the brain processing power necessary to ignore these visual distortions.

 The LYRA Protocol is different from normal Contoura.
 The results of our study show that 80.85% of participants (50 eyes between -8.00 diopters of myopia and -3.00 diopters of astigmatism) achieved vision of 20/15 or better by 3 months postoperatively.
 In fact, over 60% of patients had already achieved 20/15 vision after 1 month.

-In the FDA study, only achieved 65% 20/15, and the results were still the best results ever from an FDA study for a laser vision correction system.
+In the FDA study, only achieved 65% 20/15, and these were still the best results ever seen in an FDA study for a laser vision correction system.
 The LYRA protocol finally harnesses the true power of Contoura, with an entirely new understanding of how the human cornea focuses light for vision.

 Pre-Op and Post-Op Topographies of eyes after Contoura laser correction: